dechoD/feather-job-dsl/README.md

-# jenkins-as-code-starter-project
-A neat little project that uses our jenkins utils and helps you to get started and start testing your scripts
+# Feather Jenkins CI Job DSL groovy scripts
+This project is used by https://feather-ci.sitefinity.com/ SeedJob to create and recreate all other jobs except team specific job definitions.

 ## Usage

+1. Jobs are defined in jobs.json.
+There is an array for each type of jenkins job:
+ + clientJobs
+ + clientWidgetJobs
+ + unitJobs
+ + widgetUnitJobs
+ + mvcUnitJobs
+ + integrationJobs
+ + widgetIntegrationJobs
+ + mvcIntegrationJobs
+ + mvcUiJobs
+ + uiJobs

+1. Add your job using the existing as reference

+1. Supported parameters are as follows:
+  + All jobs support :
+    + String name
+    + String description (defaults to empty string)
+    + String emails (no email notification set if missing)
+    + String cronExpression (no schedule run is set if missing)
+    + Boolean mandatory (defaults to false)
+  + Integration test jobs support their parameters:
+    + String branch
+    + String sitefinityPackage
+    + String testRunnerPackage
+    + String category
+    + Boolean sslEnabled
+    + Boolean readOnlyMode
+  + Unit tests:
+    + String branchParameter
+  + UI tests:
+    + String sitefinityPackage
+    + String category
+    + Boolean sslEnabled
+    + Boolean enableMultisite
+    + Boolean readOnlyMode
+    + Boolean rerunFailedUITests
+    + String command
+      + ".\\\\Tooling\\\\Feather\\\\UITests\\\\Feather.ps1" for feather tests
+      + ".\\\\Tooling\\\\Feather\\\\UITests\\\\FeatherWidgets.ps1" for widget tests
+  + Mvc UI Test jobs:
+    + String sitefinityPackage
+    + String category
+    + Boolean sslEnabled
+    + Boolean enableMultisite
+    + Boolean readOnlyMode
+    + Boolean rerunFailedUITests

+### Local development helper

+1. You need this only if you are going to write a script for a new type of job, to add a new job definition refer to [Usage](#Usage) section
+1. Install and run a local Jenkins (If you need quick and safe script validation)
 1. Clone this repo
-1. Rename it to something meaningful for your project
-1. Change the git remote URL to wherever your jobs will live
-1. In `settings.gradle`, change the `rootProject.name` to match your new project name
 1. Run `./gradlew build` from the project root directory
-1. Install and run a local Jenkins
-1. Profit!
-Start writing your jobs in jobs dir.
+1. Start writing your jobs.

-## Creating your jobs in Jenkins

-### Creating the seed job

-Ultimately, you'll need a "seed job" to run your job files in Jenkins, essentially following [these instructions](https://github.com/jenkinsci/job-dsl-plugin#basic-usage)

-Assuming you're using our [jenkins-automation](https://github.com/cfpb/jenkins-automation/) niceties, your seed job will be configured with "multi-scm" and 2 git repos: the `jenkins-automation` repo, and the repo that you're creating by cloning this `jenkins-as-code-starter-project`

-### Local development helper

 For local development, as you iterate on your job files, it's usually nice to tweak your file locally, create those jobs in a local jenkins, and then push to GitHub when they're working as expected.

 To do so, use the gradle `rest` task, which we've included in `jenkins-automation` and lifted nearly verbatim from https://github.com/sheehan/job-dsl-gradle-example (thanks!)